-Year 1 Pear is taught by Mrs Connolly with support from Mrs Hattersley
+Year 1 Pear is taught by Mrs Connolly with support from Miss Jones.

-Please click here to see Pear Tree class newsletter for Autumn 1.
+Please click here to see Pear Tree class newsletter for Autumn.

 Due to crowding concerns, we ask all Year 1 parents to say goodbye to their child at the door of the cloakroom.
 Children are not allowed to leave the cloakroom once they have entered.
 As we are eager to get started with our day, please pass on any urgent morning messages to the Teaching Assistant in the cloakroom.

-Feel free to come and talk to us after school any day!
+Please feel free to come and talk to Mrs Connolly after school any day!

 PE: PE lessons will be Monday and Thursday each week, but please ensure your child has their PE kit every day.
 If your child has earrings these will need removing on PE days.
 Long hair will need to be tied back for all PE lessons.

 These are the non-negotiables for Year 1 writing:

 2. Full stops to finish a sentence.

 6. Read your work back and check these 5 things are correct.